U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Clean Cities Video Production

-Find video production tips and learn about the video production process below to create videos for Clean Cities.
+Find video production tips and learn about the video production process below to create videos for the Clean Cities YouTube channel.

 Video Production Tips

 Use the tips for producing videos to create successful videos.
 Producing polished footage will speed up the post-production process.

 Follow this recommended process to produce videos for the Clean Cities YouTube channel.
 Your Clean Cities coalition can accelerate or decelerate this process to meet project requirements.